alinex/node-dbreport/README.md

 multiple queries together.

 If no `compose` setting is given they will used directly as the attached csv files.
-Therefore the `title` and `description` may be given.
+Therefore the `title`, `description` and `sort` settings may be given.
 The resulting CSV file names will use the title or alias.

 The `database` setting is a reference to the database connection to use.
 This is defined separately (see below).